python-pillow/Pillow/docs/reference/Image.rst

     :type: int

     The number of frames in this image.
-    Defined if and only if :attr:`~Image.is_animated` is also defined.
-    Equal to 1 for non-animated images loaded by a plugin supporting animations.

-    This attribute is only defined by Image plugins that support animated Images.
+    This attribute is only defined by image plugins that support animated images.
     Plugins may leave this attribute undefined if they don't support loading animated images, even if the given format supports animated images.

-Use ``hasattr(image, "is_animated")`` to check whether the implementation supports animated images, or ``getattr(image, "n_frames", 1)`` to check whether an image has been loaded with more than one frame.
+    To check the number of frames in an image regardless of its format, use ``getattr(image, "n_frames", 1)``.

     .. seealso:: :attr:`~Image.is_animated`, :func:`~Image.seek` and :func:`~Image.tell`